plone/plone.api/docs/content.md

 ## Get content path

 To get the path of a content object, use {meth}`api.content.get_path`.
 This method returns either an absolute path from the Zope root or a relative path from the portal root.

-To get absolute path from the Zope root.
+The following example shows how to get the absolute path from the Zope root

 ```python
 from plone import api